CrossRef/event-data-event-bus/README.md

 ## Design

-The Event Data Bus is a simple service that accepts, stores and forwards events.
+The Event Data Bus is a simple service that accepts, stores and forwards Events.
 It is designed to be a transparent interface between Agents and consumers, modelled on the Lagotto API.
 It has one method for sending data (`POST` from an Agent) and one method for recieving data (`POST` from the Event Bus to a downstream service).
 It also provides HTTP access to daily archives.

 ### Ownership of Data and Registration Agencies